Coherent-Partners/spark-ts-sdk/docs/readme.md

 The Spark platform offers a wide range of functionalities that can be accessed programmatically via RESTful APIs.
-There are over 60 endpoints available, and the SDK currently supports about 1/3 of them.
+There are over 60 endpoints available, and the SDK currently supports a subset of them.

-Even though the SDK does not cover all the APIs available in the platform, it provides a good starting point for developers to interact with it.
-So, if there's an API resource that you need to consume and it is not available in the SDK, you can always extend this `ApiResource` class to include it.
-Here's an example of how you can do it:
+Since the SDK does not cover all the endpoints in the platform, it provides a way to cover additional endpoints.
+So, if there's an API resource you would like to consume that's not available in the SDK, you can always extend this `ApiResource` to include it.

 ```ts
 import Spark, { ApiResource, Uri } from '@cspark/sdk';